fermyon/workshops/wasm-and-containers/workshop/02-running-in-a-container.md

 This section requires you to use Docker Desktop.

 > **Note**
-> You can use ay way of running containers using containerd, with a custom configuration and extra shims.
+> You can use any way of running containers using containerd, with a custom configuration and extra shims.
 You can read more about how this works [here](https://github.com/deislabs/containerd-wasm-shims).

 ## 1. Building a Container with the Application